 TOEFL Internet (IBT) : 80 (no sub-score below 17)

 IELTS : 6.5 (no sub-score below 6.0)

-Exception 2: Have recently completed at least three years in a high school in an English-speaking system, including three years of high school English (not ESL) courses with a grade of B or better
+Complete at least three years in a high school in an English-speaking system, including three years of high school English (not ESL) courses with a grade of B or better.

-Exception 3: Submitted an ACT composite score of 21 and English score of 21
+Submit an ACT composite score of 21 and English score of 21.

-Exception 4: Submitted an SAT composite score of 990 (Math and Critical Reading sections only) with a score of 540 in Critical Reading*
+Submit an SAT composite score of 990 (Math and Critical Reading sections only) with a score of 540 in Critical Reading*.

 * This score refers to the old SAT format for tests taken prior to March 2016.
 For fall 2016 applicants, new SAT scores will be considered for admission or scholarships on an individual basis.
 Beginning with spring 2017 applicants, Undergraduate Admissions will consider both new SAT and old SAT scores.
 While we will continue to superscore (combine subscores from multiple test dates) across the same version of the SAT, we will not superscore between the new SAT and old SAT.